-Whether You Love the Rain or Hate the Rain, Happy Songs About Rain Will Brighten Your Day
+Happy Songs About Rain to Brighten Your Day

 It seems like most people either love the rain or hate the rain.
 Some people find a rainstorm to be inspiring and exhilarating, while others find it to be gloomy and depressing.

 Personally, I love the rain.
 I love the smell of it, and I love the sound that it makes as it is pounding on my roof and my windows, but the point of this article isn't to say that anyone is right or wrong about their feelings towards the weather.